thelfer/tfel/docs/web/hosford.md

 The following script determines the yield stress under the plane stress assumption in the principal stress space by a brute force approach.
-It imposes strain paths in varying directions and a constraint the shear stress is null.
-The computations stops when the plastic equivalent strain exceeds \(10^{-3}\).
+It imposes strain paths in varying directions and a constraint that the shear stress is null.
+The computation stops when the plastic equivalent strain exceeds \(10^{-3}\).
 The current stress state is then printed.